Dumb Questions for Smart People: Teaching Our Kids to Be Financial Geniuses | Wealthsimple

 How should they manage their long-term savings?

-As long as it’s earned money, a Roth IRA (which is similar to a TFSA in the United States) for minors is great.
+As long as it’s earned money, a Roth IRA for minors is great.
 I opened an account for each of my kids to save money they earned when they were very young, and my son is now 32 and he has several hundred thousand dollars in it.
 He’s a social entrepreneur now.
 He’s helping farmers in India and doesn’t make a ton of money, but he doesn’t have to worry about his retirement.
 He will have a couple of million dollars from the money he put aside when he was young.

 Do you worry about kids becoming overly focused on money and savings?